mark-watson/Java-AI-Book/manuscript/kgn.md

 }
 ~~~~~~~~

 The class **Sparql** in the next listing wraps the **JenaApis** library from the chapter *Semantic Web*.
 I set the SPARQL endpoint for DBPedia on line 13.
 I set and commented out the WikiData SPARQL endpoint on lines 11-12.
 The KGN application will not work with WikiData without some modifications.
-If you enjoy experimenting with KGN then you might want to clone it and enable it to work simultaneously with DBPedia, WikiData, and local RDF files b using three instances of the class **JenaApis**.
+If you enjoy experimenting with KGN then you might want to clone it and enable it to work simultaneously with DBPedia, WikiData, and local RDF files by using three instances of the class **JenaApis**.

 Notice that we are importing the value of a static StringBuffer **com.knowledgegraphnavigator.Log.sparql** on line 5.
 We will use this for storing SPARQL queries for display to the user.